Hero image

 What is CSRD?

 The CSRD is an initiative by the European Union aimed at increasing transparency around the sustainability practices of large companies.
 Expanding on the Non-Financial Reporting Directive (NFRD), the CSRD mandates more extensive disclosures about how companies affect people and the planet.
-This means businesses must report on their environmental impact, social responsibility, and practices with much greater detail than before.
+This means businesses must report on their environmental impact, social responsibility and practices with much greater detail than before.
 Although currently, this only affects businesses operating in the EU, it’s pivotal to get ahead of what is to come for the UK and begin measuring our practices in sustainability, particularly in events.

-What is Changing/Required?
+What is Changing in 2025?

 hand holding mini "world" outside